 - A bit expensive for additional filtration

 - Installation kit not included with all systems

-Known for its great value and affordable cost, the Express Water whole house water filters use a three-stage process that blocks out almost all contaminants.
-This includes charcoal, sediment, petrochemicals, and toxins.
+Known for its great value, the Express Water whole house water filters use a three-stage process that blocks out almost all contaminants.
+This includes sediment, petrochemicals, and toxins.
 You’ll be able to get water from every faucet using this system, and it does improve the taste.

 - The system works for well and municipal water systems

 - Easy installation

 - May leak